-Digging a trench needs some preparation that I learnt over time.
+Digging a trench needs some preparation that I learned over time.
 I am highlighting these items under the following headings.

-No … I am not kidding.
+No. I am not kidding.
 Digging a trench has a dress code.
-108° Fahrenheit temperature of El Paso in summer is not something that can be ignored.
+108° Fahrenheit temperature of El Paso in summer is not something that we can ignore.
 I am itemizing some preparations in the space below.

 - Garden hose: Any kind of garden hose is fine.
 I use an expandable-collapsible garden hose.

 - Hose Nozzle: A nozzle that can release the water forcefully is essential.
 A pattern-adjustable garden hose nozzle will work fine.
 Please watch the video to see what type I used.

 - Shovel: A regular shovel will be sufficient.

 - Trowel: A small gardening trowel will help remove pebbles sometimes.

 How to dig a trench without a trencher